HSC Maria Dolores: Description

 Maria Dolores has an overall length of 68.4 m and a waterline length of 58.8 m.
 Its beam is 18.2 m, and the hull has a depth of 6.3 m and a draught of about 2.6 m.
 The vessel has a maximum deadweight tonnage of 260 tonnes.

 The vessel has six MTU 16V 4000 M73L diesel engines, which drive six Rolls-Royce Kamewa waterjets (four 80 SII and two 80 BII) through six ZF gearboxes, providing propulsion for the vessel.
 It is the first ever fast ferry installed with sextuple waterjets.
 It has a capacity of 111,000 litres of fuel.
 The vessel's service speed is approximately 36 knots.

 The vessel could accommodate 16 crew members and 600 passengers.
 It has three lounges: one for club class and two for tourists.
 The vessel has a capacity of 65 cars, or 95 truck lane metres and 35 cars.
 An aft ramp and a side ramp allow vehicles to be loaded and unloaded.

 Construction

-Maria Dolores was built by Austal in Western Australia.
+Maria Dolores was built by Austal in Henderson, Western Australia.
 It was built in accordance to IMO codes, Malta Flag statutory requirements and Italian Port State requirements.
 A labour shortage led to construction taking longer than expected, delaying the planned delivery date of mid-2005.
 The vessel was mostly complete by September 2005, with sea trials beginning in November.

 The vessel was handed over to Virtu Ferries on 3 February 2006, and it departed Fremantle on the journey to Malta on 7 February.
-On the delivery voyage, the vessel called at the Cocos (Keeling) Islands, the Maldives, Aden and Suez, then passed through the Suez Canal with further stops at Port Said, Pozzallo and finally Malta.
+On the delivery voyage, the vessel called at the Cocos (Keeling) Islands, the Maldives, Aden and Suez, then passed through the Suez Canal with further stops at Port Said and Pozzallo.